noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

   - moving backups to the cloud
   - using on-premises file shares backed by cloud storage
   - providing low-latency access to locally-cached data in AWS for on-premises applications.
+- Optimized data transfers to storage in AWS to reduce transfer costs

 ### pricing